Wicca Phase Springs Eternal: Other projects

 In 2020, McIlwee formed the indie rock band Pay for Pain, which includes former Tigers Jaw musicians Dennis Mishko and Pat Brier.
 Their debut self-titled EP was released on June 5, 2020, through Dark Medicine Records.

+Around 2011 McIlwee briefly played in the Scranton hardcore punk band Bad Seed.

 Musical style and influence

 He has cited influence including the Streets, Das Racist, Twin Shadow, Blink-182, Gucci Mane, Salem, Ferrari Boyz, Nick Cave, Leonard Cohen and Phil Elverum.

 The Chicago Reader wrote that his music "threads together emo, trap beats, and occultism" and DIY stated that his music "mixes blackened, acoustic guitar-led cuts with those signature 808s, creating an intoxicating, truly modern hybrid that foregoes preconceptions, genre boundaries and artistic limitations."

 Both McIlwee's solo music and work with GothBoiClique had a massive impact on the SoundCloud rap scene, with NME describing him as "the figurehead of rap’s gothic reinvention".
 His music has been cited as an influence by musicians including Lil Lotus, Cold Hart, Lil Peep and Lil Tracy.